dhlab-basel/JDNConvertibleCalendar/README.md

 This means that the year 1 BCE must be given as year 0, and the year 2 BCE corresponds to -1 etc.

-Currently, the Gregorian, Julian, and Islamic calendar are supported.
+Currently, the Gregorian, Julian, and Islamic calendars are supported.

 ## Focus